bbc/audio-orchestration/packages/template/Readme.md

 This is the HTML skeleton used for the page.
 It is transformed by a webpack plugin to import the final JS and CSS bundles.

+It also holds the experience configuration object; usually this is produced by Audio Orchestrator.

 #### `src/index.js`

 This file is the overall entry point.
 It imports many things that have to be imported exactly once (JavaScript polyfills, component style).
 It also sets up the React application (including the state, reducers, and sagas) and renders the top-level `<App />` component.